spex-lang/spex-lang.github.io/src/tutorial.md

-We've seen how writing a specification for an existing system gives us generative testing which can increase the coverage and find interesting sequences of requests that result in non-2xx respones or JSON parsing errors.
+We've seen how writing a specification for an existing system gives us generative testing which can increase the coverage and find interesting sequences of requests that result in non-2xx responses, JSON parsing errors or unreachable endpoints.

 We've also had a look at how we can get a mocking for new systems or third-party dependencies from a specification, which can be useful in